BlueCreeper512/bluecreeper512/README.md

 ### Hi there, my name is BlueCreeper512!
-I'm a student who lives in South Korea who has an interest in technology and malware, and I'm also starting to learn programming and stuff.
+I'm a boring person who lives in South Korea and I have an interest in technology and cybersecurity.
+I also like video games.
+Read more about me on my boring website: https://bluecreeper512.github.io/

 If you want to talk to me for some reason, you can reach me at bluecreeper512@gmail.com